Qin's wars of unification: King Zhaoxiang's conquests

 From 304 to 254 BC, King Zhaoxiang fought multiple wars with Chu, Han, Zhou and Wei.
 In 272 BC, Qin conquered the Xirong state of Yiqu.
 After the last "horizontal alliance" to punish Qi ended in 284, Qin fought multiple wars against Zhao in 283, 269 and 265 BC.

-In 269 BC, Fan Ju (or Fan Sui), who had become the chief advisor in Qin, advocated authoritarian reforms, irrevocable expansion, and an alliance with distant states to attack nearby states.
+In 269 BC, Fan Ju, who had become the chief advisor in Qin, advocated authoritarian reforms, irrevocable expansion, and an alliance with distant states to attack nearby states.
 In 265 BC, King Zhaoxiang of Qin made the first move by attacking the Han territory of Shangdang.
 The governor of Shangdang refused to surrender and presented it to Zhao instead.
 This led to the Battle of Changping between Qin and Zhao that resulted in a decisive victory for Qin.
 In 257 BC, the allied forces of Zhao, Wei and Chu managed to hold off Qin at the Battle of Handan, resulting in the first major defeat for Qin since Shang Yang's reforms.

 By the reign of King Nan of Zhou, the kings of the Zhou dynasty had lost almost all political and military power, their remaining crown territories were split into two states: West Zhou, centred in Wangcheng, and East Zhou, centred in Chengzhou.
 Qin conquered West Zhou in 256 BC, claiming the Nine Cauldrons and symbolically making King Zhaoxiang of Qin the new Son of Heaven.
 In 249, King Zhuangxiang of Qin conquered East Zhou, bringing the Zhou dynasty to an end more than eight centuries after it had replaced the Shang dynasty.